 Or maybe Hiroshima to Kyoto.

-Can you use your JR pass for buses in Kyoto?!
+Can you use your JR pass for trains in Kyoto?!

 Yes, there ARE some top Kyoto attractions that you can visit using your JR pass.

 There are different train companies in Kyoto, and there is a “JR” train too.

 The “JR train” is the ONLY train you’ll be able to use your JR pass.

 The JR train lines don’t go everywhere, but if you want to maximize the use of your JR pass when you are in Kyoto, there there are a few places that you can go taking the JR train.

 There’s a subway system in Kyoto, and your JR pass won’t be good for that.

 To know which your JR pass is good for, the train will say that it’s “JR” and that’s how you’ll know whether you’ll be able to use your JR pass for any given train.

 When you’re looking at Google Maps, it’ll say “JR” in front of the train line, so be sure to look out for that.
 If you look on google maps of any of the places listed below from Kyoto Station and don’t see “JR” then you might need to adjust the departure time so it’ll show up.
 The immediately departing trains may not include the JR trains.